malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    II) Bloch sphere truth table representation of qubit
    	  - Notes and ideas on this approach
 	  	- General Notes
-		- Annealer Encodings for single gates using Bloch sphere truth table representation of qubit
+		- Annealer embeddings for single gates using Bloch sphere truth table representation of qubit
 	  - TODO list for implementation of this approach